totallygrim/zsnss-failed_logins/README.md

 ## README.md
-# 20230723-1150 JGRIM
+20230723-1150 JGRIM

+Add automatic account lockout to the Zscaler NSS's operating system.

-Create a new group to place blocked accounts in.
+Start by creating a new group to place blocked accounts in.
 SSHd will block users in this group.

 > pw groupadd _nossh